neondatabase/website/content/docs/guides/read-replica-guide.md

     <CodeBlock shouldWrap>

     ```bash
-    postgres://daniel:<password>@ep-mute-rain-952417.us-east-2.aws.neon.tech/neondb
+    postgres://daniel:<password>@ep-damp-cell-18160816.us-east-2.aws.neon.tech/neondb
     ```

     </CodeBlock>

-    If you expect a high number of connections, select **Enable pooling** to add the `-pooler` flag to the connection string or example.
+    If you expect a high number of connections, select **Pooled connection** to add the `-pooler` flag to the connection string or example.

     The information in your connection string corresponds to the following connection details:

     - role: `daniel`
-    - password:`<pasword>`
+    - password:`<password>`
-    - hostname: `ep-mute-rain-952417.us-east-2.aws.neon.tech`
+    - hostname: `ep-damp-cell-18160816.us-east-2.aws.neon.tech`
     - database name: `neondb`.
 This ihe default Neon database.
 Your database name may differ.

     When you use a read-only connection string, you are connecting to a read replica.
 No write operations are permitted on this connection.